Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

 ✅ Large-Scale Data Analysis:

   ◆ Analyzed stellar motion data from Gaia and other astronomical surveys (3,650,719 stars).

-✅ Statistical Modeling:

-  ◆ Applied velocity transformations, kinematic approximations, and data-driven modeling to infer vertical motions.

-  ◆ Performed Pearson correlation tests to assess the relationship between the signatures of stellar vertical motions across various catalogues and to determine their statistical significance.

-  ◆ Performed bootstrapping to estimate uncertainties in the median vertical velocities and assess the robustness of our results.
-This method provided statistical confidence in detecting vertical oscillations and ensured that our findings are statistically significant.

 ✅ Data Cleaning & Preprocessing:

    ◆ Filtered and selected high-quality star samples by applying quality cuts.